-Sukuk 2 Structure:
+Sukuk 5 Structure:

-The Company plans to issue a medium-term, rated, secured, privately placed Sukuk of up to PKR 2,500 mln, including a PKR 1,000 mln green shoe option.
-The instrument will have a tenor of up to 15 months from the issue date, with principal repayment structured as a bullet payment at maturity.
-Profit will accrue quarterly in arrears, with the first installment due three months after the issue date and subsequent payments due at the end of each quarter.
+The Company has issued a medium-term, rated, secured, privately placed Sukuk of up to PKR 2,500 mln.
+The Sukuk was issued on April 18, 2025 The instrument has a tenor of up to 15 months from the issue date, with principal repayment structured as a bullet payment at maturity.
+Profits accrue quarterly in arrears, with the first installment due three months after the issue date and subsequent payments due at the end of each quarter.
 The profit rate is set at the base rate plus 145 basis points per annum, where the base rate is defined as the average three-month KIBOR.